-Low-Income P ubli c Housing Fee/indirect expense per HUD e/indirect expense per SHA LAMP Actual personnel costs for individuals Actual personnel costs for individuals assigned to the following positions: assigned to the following positions: Executive direct and support Executive direct and support staff staff Human Resources staff Human Resources staff Regional managers Corporate legal staff Corporate legal staff 1.
+Low-Income P ublic c Housing Fee/indirect expense per HUD Fe e/indirect expense per SHA LAMP Actual personnel costs for individuals assigned to the following positions: • Executive direct and support staff Actual personnel costs for individuals assigned to the following positions: • Executive direct and support staff Human Resources staff Human Resources staff Regional managersCorporate legal staff Corporate legal staff 1.
 Finance, accounting and payroll staff 1.
-Finance, accounting and payroll staff, except non-supervisory accounting staff (considered front-line bookkeepers) IT staff including Help Desk Separate IT Fee for Service Risk Management staff Risk Management staff Centralized procurement staff Most centralized procurement staff Quality control staff, including quality control inspections Purchase and maintenance of COCC 2.
-Purchase and maintenance of indirect 2. arrangements, equipment, furniture and services services (IS) arrangements, equipment, furniture and services 3.
+Finance, accounting and payroll staff, except non-supervisory accounting staff (considered front-line bookkeepers) IT staff including Help Desk Separate IT Fee for Service Risk Management staff Risk Management staff Centralized procurement staff Most centralized procurement staff Quality control staff, including quality control inspections 2.
+Purchase and maintenance of COCC arrangements, equipment, furniture and services 2.
+Purchase and maintenance of indirect services (IS) arrangements, equipment, furniture and services 3.
 Establishment, maintenance and control of an accounting system adequate to carry out accounting/bookkeeping for the AMPs 3.
 Establishment, maintenance, and control of an accounting system adequate to carry out accounting/bookkeeping for the AMPs 4.
 Office expense including office supplies, computer expense, bank charges, telephone, postage, utilities, fax and office rent related to the general maintenance and support of COCC 4.
 Office expense including office supplies, computer expense, bank charges, telephone, postage, utilities, fax and office rent related to the general maintenance and support of IS.
 5. The cost of insurance related to COCC buildings, equipment, personnel to include property, auto, liability E&O and casualty.
 5. The cost of insurance related to COCC buildings, equipment, personnel to include property, auto, liability E&O and casualty.
 6. Work with auditors for audit preparation and review of audit costs associated with the COCC.
 6. Work with auditors for audit preparation and review of audit costs associated with the IS.
 7. Central servers and software that support the COCC (not projects) 7.
 Central servers and software that support the IS (not projects)